 Treatment of Rapid Breathing in Cats

-Rapid breathing is a symptom of an underlying medical issue and treatment varies depending on severity of illness and diagnosis.
-If your cat is struggling to breath, the veterinarian or veterinary technician may take your cat to the treatment area immediately upon arrival to stabilize your cat.
-This will include providing oxygen, placing an IV catheter to administer emergency drugs and fluids.
+Rapid breathing is a symptom of an underlying medical issue, and treatment varies depending on the severity of illness and diagnosis.
+If your pet is struggling to breathe, the veterinarian or veterinary technician may take it to the treatment area immediately upon arrival to stabilize your cat.
+This will include providing oxygen through a mask and placing an IV catheter to administer emergency drugs and fluids.
 If a foreign object is lodged in the cat's airways, the veterinarian will remove it manually if possible, or through an emergency surgery if the object cannot be easily reached.

-In cases of pleural effusion, a thoracentesis will be performed to remove fluid from the chest which will improve breathing and provide the veterinarian with a fluid sample for analysis.
+In cases of pleural effusion, a thoracentesis will be performed to remove fluid from the chest, which will improve breathing and provide the veterinarian with a fluid sample for analysis.
 If heart disease is a concern, once your cat is stabilized, x-rays and an echocardiogram of the heart will be performed to evaluate the size and function of the heart.
-Antibiotics and anti-inflammatories will be prescribed in cases of infectious or inflammatory illnesses.

 Remember that if you think your cat is exhibiting rapid breathing, in most cases, this is an emergency.
 It is always safest to have your pet evaluated at the first sign of rapid breathing.
 If your cat exhibits rapid breathing that resolves after a few minutes, keep a journal of details including how long it lasted, what was happening before and after, and the date to share with your veterinarian.
 This will help your veterinarian narrow down potential causes and recognize possible triggers.